MicrosoftDocs/azure-devops-docs/docs/service-hooks/consumers.md

     * Required: **No**

 <a id="trello"></a>

 ## Trello

 Provides integration with Trello.

 ### Create a card

 This action creates a card on an existing list in Trello.
 A card can represent a task, issue, event, or just about anything.
 A card's state is typically determined by what list it is on.
-[Learn more](https://go.microsoft.com/fwlink/?LinkID=390530).
+To learn more, see [Create a service hook for Azure DevOps with Trello](services/trello.md).

 * Consumer ID: **trello**
 * Action ID: **createCard**